Noahns1/PythonSelenium/README.md

 ---
 ### How To Use This Project

-1. Update the Chrome webdrive location in "context.driver=webdriver.Chrome()"
+1. Update the Chrome webdriver location in "context.driver=webdriver.Chrome()"
 2. Ensure all dependencies are downloaded and installed
 3. To run a feature file run this command in project terminal "python -m behave folder\file.type"
     - Example: python -m behave features\amazon.feature